 Each child must keep a balloon in the air.
 First only with one hand.
 Next only with feet.
 Last, only with heads.
 Older children are out for the round if their balloon hits the ground.
 Play a new song for each round.
 Try to reach 21 balloon bops each time.

 Separate children into two lines and have children sit or lay on the floor.
 The object of this game is to grab the balloon with only your feet and pass it down the line.
 Stack a pile of balloons by the first person in each line.
 This person must pick one balloon up with his feet, pass it over his head/body to the person behind him.
 That person must "grab" it with her feet, and pass over her head.
 Continue until all balloons are passed down the line.

 Then switch to "Sardines" instead.
 You, the adult, hides.
 The children count to twenty-one together and they holler "Ready or Not, Here Comes 2021!"
 When one child (or ten of them) find you, then they hide with you.
 Last person searching wins.

 Looking for a movie suggestion that works for a span of ages and interests AND has a fun dance-able soundtrack?
 We love Sing, Trolls, and Shrek.

 Place a waste bin halfway across the room.
 Cut up slips of paper and have each person write down one (or multiple things) that they want to "throw away" with 2020 (or sometime soon in 2021).
 Crumble up these notes and take turns tossing them into the bin.
 Shout out "goodbye ____" or "no more________" each time a paper ball makes it into the basket.

 Next, have each person write down one or multiple things they want to do, experience, or resume in 2021.
 Fold all the pieces of paper and place into a bowl.
 Then take turns reading the slips of paper.

 New Years Eve Countdown

-Wishing you and your families a very Happy New Year!
+Wishing you and your families a brighter new year.
+It's 2021!